Understanding the Difference between FTO (Freedom to Operate) and Infringement Analysis

 A Freedom to Operate search is typically conducted after you have obtained patents for your inventions or developed your product.
 Its primary aim is to assess potential infringement risks before you bring your product to market.

-In contrast, an Infringement search is initiated when you suspect that other parties might be infringing upon your patents, and it is conducted to gather evidence for potential legal action.
+In contrast, an infringement search is initiated when you suspect that other parties might be infringing upon your patents, and it is conducted to gather evidence for potential legal action.

 Perspective

-A Freedom to Operate search is approached from the perspective of a third party seeking to avoid infringing upon existing patents.
+A freedom to operate search is approached from the perspective of a third party seeking to avoid infringing upon existing patents.
 This search helps you, as the inventor or business, assess the potential risks associated with introducing your product or technology to the market while avoiding conflicts with other patent holders.

-On the other hand, an Infringement search is conducted from your perspective as the patent holder, with the aim of identifying instances where others may be using your patented technology without authorization.
+On the other hand, an infringement search is conducted from your perspective as the patent holder, with the aim of identifying instances where others may be using your patented technology without authorization.

 What does a Freedom to Operate (FTO) Include?

 An FTO – (Freedom to Operate) is a comprehensive analysis that involves several key components.
-Some of them are as follows:

 Identification of Relevant Patents